Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

     12. Try the 'facebook' icon & link, and hover-over response in the social links at the bottom of the page. - Success
     13. Try the 'twitter' icon & link, and hover-over response in the social links at the bottom of the page. - Success
     14. Try the 'instagram' icon & link, and hover-over response in the social links at the bottom of the page. - Success
-    15. Try the 'yahoo finance' icon & link, and hover-over response in the social links at the top of the page. - Success
+    15. Try typing into the 'Email Address' field - Success
-    16. Try the 'trading view' icon & link, and hover-over response in the social links at the top of the page. - Success
+    16. Try picking all options: 'Particular Stock', 'Strategy', 'Position Sizing', 'Entering a Trade', 'Exiting a Trade' from the 'Question Subject' dropdown menu. - Success
-    17. Try the 'morningstar' icon & link, and hover-over response in the social links at the top of the page. - Success
+    17. Try typing into the 'Question' field. - Success
-    18. Try the 'tastytrade' icon & link in the social links at the bottom of the page. - Success
-    19. Make sure all of the information in the 'trading view' chart is readable on wide screen and on narrow screens. - Success
-    20. Make sure all of the information in the 'income statement' is readable on wide screen and on narrow screens. - Success
-    21. Make sure all of the information in the 'liabilities section of the balance sheet' is readable on wide screen and on narrow screens. - Success
-    22. Make sure all of the information in the 'cashflow sheet' is readable on wide screen and on narrow screens. - Success
+    18. Try hovering over the 'Submit' button - Success (the full functinality of this form is out of scope for this static website project)

 1. Contact form: